mwcotton/InsectIntron/README.md

 # InsectIntron
-Intron stability analysis in insects.
+A short collection of scripts used to analyse intron stability in insects.